-- (1) Purchase obligations refer to an agreement to purchase goods or services that is enforceable and legally binding on the registrant that specifies all significant terms.
-The figures presented comprise of trade payables as of December 31, 2023. - (2) Lease liabilities are related to storage space, various offices, retail stores, showrooms and cars. - (3) We have committed ourselves to several new lease contracts, which have not yet commenced as of December 31, 2023, and are therefore not required to be recognized on our balance sheet.
+- (1) We typically place product orders in advance based on forecasted quantities.
+Product purchase obligations refer to open purchase orders to purchase shoes, apparel and accessories, that are enforceable and legally binding, and that specifies all significant terms. - (2) We have endorsement contracts with future cash commitments we are obligated to pay to promoters of our products. - (3) Lease liabilities are related to storage spaces (e.g., warehouses), various offices, retail stores, showrooms and cars. - (4) Lease commitments represent commitments to new lease contracts, which have not yet commenced as of December 31, 2024, and are therefore not required to be recognized on our balance sheet.
 The majority of the future lease commitments relate to contracts entered into for new highly-automated warehouses in the United States (Atlanta) and Belgium (Beringen), respectively.
-The new warehouse in the United States will partially operate starting in 2024 and is expected to be fully operational by 2025, and amounts to CHF 245.8 million (December 31, 2022: CHF 254.9 million) lease commitment.
-The new warehouse in Belgium will partially operate starting in 2024 and is expected to be fully operational by 2026, and amounts to CHF 122.5 million (December 31, 2022: CHF - million) lease commitment.
-The remaining lease commitments relate to new stores in the United States.
+The new warehouse in the United States began operations in 2024 and is expected to be fully operational by 2025, and amounts to CHF 197.2 million (December 31, 2023: CHF 245.8 million) lease commitment.
+The new warehouse in Belgium partially began operations in 2024 and is expected to be fully operational by 2026, and amounts to CHF 106.7 million (December 31, 2023: CHF 122.5 million) lease commitment.
+The remaining lease commitments relate to various new stores, offices and warehouses. - (5) Our other purchase obligations consist of non-cancellable minimum commitments for warehousing arrangements, IT services, indirect procurement contracts, and other commitments under service contracts.